-Toso’s Bar & Restaurant just east of I-17 (2401 W Union Hills) has leased private event space to our club to conduct our Arizona Poker Tour events every Tuesday and Saturday.
-We are currently seeking a second venue for a weekly game or two in the NW Valley and are in active negotiations with two potential sports bars - one on T-Bird in Surprise and another around 43rd Ave.
+Toso’s Bar & Restaurant just east of I-17 (2401 W Union Hills) has leased private event space to our club to conduct Arizona Poker Tour events every Tuesday, Thursday and Saturday.

-We also conduct a SPECIAL monthly tournament on the FIRST Saturday of each month (which replaces our regular Saturday event).
+We conduct a DEEP STACK tournament on the FIRST Saturday of each month (replacing our regular 6pm Saturday event).

 To stay as current as possible on all information, make sure we have your e-mail address and/or cell phone for any late updates and alerts.
 We usually send an e-blast and SMS reminders between 12 and 48 hours before each scheduled event.

 On Tuesdays we have our big weekly game... it draws 4-5-6 tables regularly.

 Thursdays at Toso’s starting in 2019... just as good as our Tuesday event.

 All Saturdays except first Saturday (Same as Tuesdays and Thursdays)

 (1/5, 2/2, 3/2, 4/6, 5/4, 6/1, 7/6, 8/3, 9/7, 10/5, 11/2, 12/7)